DivyanshKushwaha/Movie-Recommender-System/README.md

 3. **Similarity Calculation**: Use cosine similarity to calculate how close one movie's description is to another.
 4. **Recommendation**: Based on the cosine similarity scores, recommend the top N similar movies to the user.

-## Deployment on Amazon EC2
+## Building Image and pushing it to Dockerhub

-This project is deployed on an **Amazon EC2** instance.
-The app is accessible over the web and provides movie recommendations in real-time.
-Ensure that your EC2 instance has ports 80 and 443 open in the security groups for public access.
+This project is pushed on dockerhub as an image for public access.
+Anyone can download the image by given instructions above and run it on their local machine.

 ## Usage